Marylanders are still calling about stalled unemployment benefits. And no one is answering the phone.

 At the hearing Thursday, lawmakers will receive an update from state officials on the portal and will ask about claimants who are still experiencing problems.

 Del.
-Derrick Davis (D-Prince George’s), chairman of the House Economic Matters Committee, said the state was planning to take its portal down from Wednesday evening through Sunday to upgrade to a BEACON 2.0 system.
+Dereck Davis (D-Prince George’s), chairman of the House Economic Matters Committee, said the state was planning to take its portal down from Wednesday evening through Sunday to upgrade to a BEACON 2.0 system.
 The department sent notices to claimants that they would have to file their weekly certifications before Wednesday to avoid delays in benefits.

 “We need to hear about how they are dealing with that,” Davis said.

 Salcedo said he was contacted by an agent from the state unemployment office on Tuesday, days after The Post asked about his claim.
 He expects to start receiving benefits in coming days.
-“The bills are starting to stack up,” Salcedo said, noting he has children to support and an elderly mother that he helps from time to time.
+“The bills are starting to stack up,” Salcedo said, noting he has children to support and an elderly mother he helps from time to time.

 Karsten — who filed for unemployment in late May — also heard back from the unemployment office after The Post inquired about her case.

-After an agent reviewed her claim, she was told that there was an issue with documents filed by her employer, and that she would soon be receiving all the benefits she was owed.
+After an agent reviewed her claim, she was told that there was an issue with documents filed by her employer and that she would soon be receiving all the benefits she was owed.

 “It shouldn’t take The Washington Post calling or Chairman Davis calling for people to get a response,” Davis said.
 “If they can get them done, why not everybody else?”

-A private “Maryland Unemployment” Facebook pagethat was created by laid-off workers to offer advice to other laid-off workers now has more than 6,000 followers.
+A private “Maryland Unemployment” Facebook page that was created by laid-off workers to offer advice to other laid-off workers now has more than 6,000 followers.

 One woman posted on the site Wednesday, asking: “What’s the special trick to get a real person on the chat?”